Pooran-Dewari/parse_single_cell_analysis/03b_run_pipeline_STAR/README.md

 #### prepare whitelist files
 Need to gather barcode whitelist files from Parse spipe output (combine output > process > barcode_data.csv).
-The barcode 1 is sample type, I have copied all 96 barcodes into whitelist1.txt
+The barcode 1 is sample type, I have copied all 96 barcode 1 into whitelist1.txt
 The barcode 2 and 3 (for cell identity) are same really, I have copied barcode 2 into whitelist2.txt

 ```